Staff Profile

 • Regular Radio Appearances on BBC Radio Northampton and NNBC, 2015-present

-As Research Co-ordinator for the project, David played a key part in writing the application documents and is am currently involved in the successful organisation and running of the network’s events and website.
-The project aims to create a space for those interested and active in the areas of Black British and British Asian Screen Media to discuss pertinent issues and brings together two of the University’s key ongoing interests: Diversity Digital Teaching/Learning.
+In 2019-2022 David was Research Co-ordinator for the AHRC funded project Diaspora Screen Media Network.
+David played a key part in the successful organisation and running of the network’s events and website.
+The project creates a space for those interested and active in the areas of Black British and British Asian Screen Media to discuss pertinent issues and brought together two of the University’s key ongoing interests: Diversity Digital Teaching/Learning.

-The project has already involved the participation of the local community and national/international organisations such as The Muslim Film Council, the BBC, and Film Hub Midlands.
-The intention is for the team to apply for follow on funding from the AHRC once the project’s initial running period has ended.
+The project involved the participation of the local community and national/international organisations such as The Muslim Film Council, the BBC, and Film Hub Midlands.

 • For publications, projects, datasets, research interests and activities, view David Simmons’s research profile on Pure, the University of Northampton’s Research Explorer.